ItsJustData/Coursera-Data-Science-/README.md

-# Coursera - IBM Data Science Specialization
+# Coursera - IBM Data Science Professional Certificate
 Contains assignments completed towards the Coursera data science certification.
 Description from coursera.org:

 "This program consists of 9 courses providing you with latest job-ready skills and techniques covering a wide array of data science topics including: open source tools and libraries, methodologies, Python, databases, SQL, data visualization, data analysis, and machine learning.
 You will practice hands-on in the IBM Cloud using real data science tools and real-world data sets.